SoftFever/OrcaSlicer/README.markdown

     Usage: slic3r.pl [ OPTIONS ] file.stl

-        --help              Output this usage screen and exit --save <file>       Save configuration to the specified file --load <file>       Load configuration from the specified file.
+        --help              Output this usage screen and exit --version           Output the version of Slic3r and exit --save <file>       Save configuration to the specified file --load <file>       Load configuration from the specified file.
 It can be used more than once to load options from multiple files.